deviantollam/ultimatehandcuffkey/README.md

 # ultimatehandcuffkey
-a copy of TOOOL's "Ultimate Handcuff Key" diagram from 2009
+A copy of TOOOL's "Ultimate Handcuff Key" diagram from 2009

 Back at DEF CON 18, TOOOL presented our formula for creating what we called the "Ultimate Handcuff Key"